TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-application-signin-aadsts-50105.md

 **Step5**: In the Domain and URLs section, find the property labeled 'Identifier (Entity ID)'.
 Please check if the 'Issuer' value matches the 'Identifier (Entity ID)' configured for that instance.

-If it matches, you can do one of the below :
+If it matches, you can do one of the below:

     **StepA**: Use the current application to enable single sign-on and assign the users or groups **StepB**: Update the configuration on the software vendor to provide a different identifier.
 Use this value as the 'Identifier (Entity ID)' to enable single sign-on with the application you were configuring at first.